Banff in December 2024: Here’s ALL You Need to Know

 One of my favorite stops along the Parkway is Morant’s Curve.
 This is a photography point and where many photographers hang out in the freezing cold with hopes of seeing the train come around the tracks under Mount Temple.

-Where to Stay in Banff in December?
+Where to Stay in December?

 Banff Springs Hotel